 An important part of the professional development of graduate student is the participation in professional meetings and conferences.
 Consult your advisor about the appropriate venues for you to attend.
 Some advisors may have access to funds to help support travel costs.
 Students should also explore volunteer opportunities at conferences to offset registration costs.
-All Geography graduate students are eligible to apply for Trewartha Conference Travel funds, awarded annually.
+All Geography graduate students are eligible to apply for Trewartha/Odebolt Conference Travel funds, awarded semi-annually.
 (See Appendix for information about all graduate student awards.)
-Students who have reached dissertator status are eligible to apply for Vilas Conference Presentation Funds from the Graduate School (http://grad.wisc.edu/pd/vilas/conference/).
+Graduate students are also eligible to participate in the Graduate School Research Travel Award competition and the Conference Presentation Funds competition.
+Information about both is available online here: https://grad.wisc.edu/studentfunding/grantscomp/